catalingavan/serilog-sinks-logbee/src/Serilog.Sinks.LogBee/README.md

 ### Advanced usage

+logBee.net saves the log events under individual "Requests".

+For non-web applications, a "Request" can be seen as individual "application executions".

+A `ConsoleAppContextProvider` can be used to configure the "Request" associated for the captured events.

 Because logBee.net saves the events as "Requests", we can mock the http properties by providing a custom `ConsoleAppContextProvider`.

 The provider allows us to specify, among other properties, the "Request URL" as well as the "Response StatusCode", useful for filtering the executions in the logBee.net application.